maxwellgriffith345/LoadForecast/README.md

 **Data Challenges & Dead Ends**
 During development the GridStatus API rate limit was hit, requiring a temporary switch to the EIA Open Data API as an alternative source.
-The EIA data contained significant quality issues — flat/stuck demand values persisting across multiple consecutive hours and other anomalous readings not present in the GridStatus data.
-Several approaches were explored to work around this including:
+The EIA data had significant quality issues such as flat/stuck demand values persisting across multiple consecutive hours.
+Thi issue were not in the GridStatus data.
+Several approaches were tried to work around this including:
 - Flagging flat demand runs using a rolling difference threshold and replacing with NaN
 - Down-weighting anomalous periods during training using skforecast's `weight_func` parameter to preserve time series continuity

 Once the GridStatus rate limit cleared, the pipeline was reverted to GridStatus as the primary data source.
-The GridStatus data required no anomaly handling — 7 missing hours were identified across the 3-year window, primarily on DST transition dates, and filled via time-based interpolation.
+The GridStatus data required no anomaly handling other than 7 missing hours were identified across the 3-year window, primarily on DST transition dates, and filled via time-based interpolation.

 ### Weather Data
 Hourly temperature data for Kansas City, MO was sourced from the Open-Meteo API.
-Kansas City was selected as a single representative location given SPP's large north-south footprint spanning North Dakota to Oklahoma.
-Additional weather locations (Oklahoma City, Sioux Falls) were considered but deferred pending feature selection results.
+SPPs region has a large north-south spread so Kansas City has slected as a selected weather location close to the middle of the region.
+Other weather locations in the north and south were considered but not added to simplfy the feature selection process

 - Training data used the **archive API** (`archive-api.open-meteo.com`) for complete historical coverage
 - Production forecasts use the **forecast API** (`api.open-meteo.com`) for forward-looking temperature inputs

-**Note:** The model is trained on observed temperature actuals.
-In production, forecasted temperature values are used as exogenous inputs, meaning real-world performance may differ slightly from backtested results due to temperature forecast error.
+**Note:** The model is trained on historical weather forecasts not actuals to try to mitage any noise in the difference between wweather forecast and real values.
+In production, forecasted temperature values are used as exogenous inputs

 ### Final Dataset
 - 26,304 hourly observations (January 2023 – December 2025)